Odilo Globocnik: Extermination camps

-The gassing facilities that Globocnik established at Belzec soon after his 13 October meeting with Himmler were designed by T4 programme personnel assigned to him.
+The gassing facilities that Globočnik established at Belzec soon after his 13 October meeting with Himmler were designed by T4 programme personnel assigned to him.
 They used carbon monoxide, as the T4 programme had done.
-Before it became an extermination camp, Belzec had been part of Himmler's and Globocnik's Burggraben project.
+Before it became an extermination camp, Belzec had been part of Himmler's and Globočnik's Burggraben project.
 The construction of three more death camps, Sobibor and Majdanek in the Lublin district and Treblinka at Małkinia Górna, followed in 1942.
-Globocnik was complicit in the extermination of more than 1.5 million Jews of Polish, Czech, Dutch, French, Russian, Slovak, German, Portuguese, Turkish, Spanish and Austrian origin, as well as a smaller number of non-Jews, in the death camps under his control.
+Globočnik was complicit in the extermination of more than 1.5 million Jews of Polish, Czech, Dutch, French, Russian, Slovak, German, Portuguese, Turkish, Spanish and Austrian origin, as well as a smaller number of non-Jews, in the death camps under his control.

 He exploited Jews and non-Jews as slave labourers in his own forced labour camps.
 He was responsible for seizing the properties and valuables of murdered inmates while in charge of Operation Reinhard.
-Although other arms of the Nazi state were also involved in the overall management of the greater concentration camp system, Globocnik had control over the Aktion Reinhard camps, and any orders that he received came directly from Himmler.
+Although other arms of the Nazi state were also involved in the overall management of the greater concentration camp system, Globočnik had control over the Aktion Reinhard camps, and any orders that he received came directly from Himmler.
 From 1942 to 1943, he also oversaw the beginning of the Generalplan Ost, the plan to expel Poles from their lands and resettle those territories with German settlers (see Zamość Uprising).
-On 9 November 1942, Globocnik was promoted to SS-Gruppenführer and Generalleutnant der Polizei.
+On 9 November 1942, Globočnik was promoted to SS-Gruppenführer and Generalleutnant der Polizei.

+On November 4, 1943, Globočnik reported to Himmler from Trieste that he had concluded Operation Reinhard, as of October 19, 1943, and that all camps had been dissolved.
+He also sent a final report.
+In his reply, Himmler thanked Globočnik and expressed his gratitude and appreciation for the great and unique services he had rendered to the entire German people in carrying out "Operation Reinhard."

 Activities in Italy

-After the Armistice of Cassibile, Globocnik was appointed as Higher SS and Police Leader of the Operational Zone of the Adriatic Littoral of Italy on 13 September 1943.
+After the Armistice of Cassibile, Globočnik was appointed as Higher SS and Police Leader of the Operational Zone of the Adriatic Littoral of Italy on 13 September 1943.

 After the completion of Operation Reinhard in Poland, he was sent to Trieste, his hometown.